mainkoon81/ooo-Bayesian-Modeling-A/README.md

 <img src="https://user-images.githubusercontent.com/31917400/93900089-e9032400-fcec-11ea-822a-a9d3fc39842f.jpg" />

 ### > D-Separation and V-Structure
- - D-Blocking in ordinary structures: The knowledge of any nodes on the influence stream will split the whole structure.
+ - D-Blocking in ordinary structures: The knowledge of any nodes on the influence stream will split the whole structure (the conditional independence gets activated).
- - Activation in V-Structures: The knowledge of `"child"` renders previously independent variables **DEPENDENT**!
+ - Activation in V-Structures: The knowledge of `"child"` renders previously independent variables **DEPENDENT** (the dependence gets activated).
 <img src="https://user-images.githubusercontent.com/31917400/67591895-6083a880-f756-11e9-992b-6bb649a348e4.jpg" />